 A nutmeg is demoralizing to the player who’s the victim of the nutmeg, but can revitalize a team that’s successful megged a player.
 It is the move of a showoff or a genius.
-The meg could be the most crowd-pleasing move besides a goal, and sometimes animates people more than a goal itself.
+The nutmeg could be the most crowd-pleasing move besides a goal, and sometimes animates people more than a goal itself.
 It is right up there in terms of excitement level with the diving header, the bicycle kick and the first time volley.

-If you are going to try to nutmeg someone it better work, it’s as simple as that.
-There are ways to hedge the nutmeg though.
-One way is to try for the nutmeg when you are along the sidelines, so if the ball doesn’t go through the opponent’s legs then it will go out of bounds and you’ll win a throw-in or a corner.
-You’ll see a lot of players do this as the game is winding down and they’re trying to kill off the game down in the corners of the field.
+If you are going to try to nutmeg someone in soccer it better work, it’s as simple as that.
+There are ways to hedge the nutmeg, though.
+One way is to try for the nutmeg when you are along the sidelines, so if the soccer ball doesn’t go through the opponent’s legs then it will go out of bounds and you’ll win a throw-in or a corner.
+You’ll see a lot of soccer players do this as the game is winding down and they’re trying to kill off the game down in the corners of the field.
 What’s frustrating though is if someone goes for the meg and it doesn’t work and they just as easily could have played the ball back to a teammate and maintained possession.

 Lead the defender away from where you want to go